Visiting Niagara Falls in Winter – Winter Attractions & Festivals

-For one day trip itinerary to Niagara Falls during Late Spring to Early Fall – see One Day in Niagara.
+For a one-day trip itinerary to Niagara Falls from Late Spring to Early Fall – see One Day in Niagara.

 Visiting Niagara Falls for the first time?
 You may like – Planning a Trip to Niagara Falls